 Teaching

-I am teaching two graduate courses on authoritarian politics.
+I teach two graduate courses on authoritarian politics.
 The first one is for Oxford's Department of Politics and International Relations.
-You can find the course syllabus here.
-In addition, I am in the process of preparing an optional course focusing specifically on the authoritarian politics of the Middle East and North Africa for Oxford's Middle East Centre, St Antony's College.
+In addition, I teach a graduate course on varieties of authoritarianism in the Middle East and North Africa for Oxford's Middle East Centre, St Antony's College.

 Multimedia